modyo/modyo-docs/docs/en/platform/channels/sites.md

 - **Primary domain**: This is the main address of your site.
 Alternative domains redirect to this domain through HTTP 302.
 - **Alternative domain 1 & 2**: These secondary addresses redirect if the primary one fails.

+### Site variables

+Modyo has [global variables](/en/platform/core/key-concepts.html#global-variables) that you can use on multiple sites.
+However, you can create site-specific variables or overwrite the value of a global variable already created with a site-specific value.

 ### Team members

 <img src="/assets/img/channels/sites/members-site.jpg" width="500" style="margin-top: 40px; border: 1px solid #EEE;" >